 In addition, Highway 1 is closed just south of Pfeiffer Big Sur State Park (and just north of the Big Sur Bakery) due to the collapse of the Pfeiffer Canyon Bridge.
-The highway is expected to be closed for the rest of 2017.
-Landslides have closed other locations further south on Highway 1; check the Caltrans Quickmap for the latest information.
+The highway is expected to be closed until September 30.
+Landslides have closed two other locations further south until May 1st; check the Caltrans Quickmap for the latest information.

 With some of the best scenery in California, Big Sur is an incredibly rewarding place to hike.
 The different scenic elements of the California coast really come together here.
 Rugged flower-strewn mountains provide magnificent vistas over a rocky coast and a strikingly turquoise ocean.
 Surprisingly lush and scenic redwood forests shelter in steep canyons beside fast-flowing and crystal-clear creeks.
 Unspoiled beaches are tucked away into little coves.

 Big Sur is also one of the most difficult parts of the redwood coast to hike.
 The steep mountains also make practically every hike a challenging climb.
 Every trail gets overgrown with poison oak, to the point where some trails are surrounded by 6-foot-tall walls of the plant.
 The chaparral is crawling with ticks in the spring, and you can easily pick up a hundred ticks on a single day hike (as Analise Eliot points out in her indispensible Big Sur hiking guide, "Garrapata State Park" translates to "Tick State Park").
 Clouds of flies may surround and bite you, undeterred by insect repellent.
 Rattlesnakes, black bears, and mountain lions also live in the area.